ImperialCollegeLondon/ReCoDE-Data-Scarce-Behavioural-Anomaly-Detection/README.md

 (Visual representative image to be inserted - PCA cluster visualisation with anomaly overlays will be included after Week 6 visual refinement.)

-This exemplar was developed at Imperial College London by Duke T J Ludera in collaboration with (RSE MENTOR) from Research Software Engineering and (RCDS MENTOR) from Research Computing & Data Science at the Early Career Researcher Institute.
+This exemplar was developed at Imperial College London by Duke T J Ludera in collaboration with Saranjeet Kaur S S Bhogal from Research Software Engineering and
+Dr. Jianliang Gao from Research Computing & Data Science at the Early Career Researcher Institute.

 ## Learning Outcomes 🎓